 TSS

 AQUATOX allows a user to input time-varying concentrations of TSS so that the light climate of the system being modeled can be accurately represented.
 TSS may represent either total suspended solids or total suspended sediments.
-A user can choose which of these options is being specified using the radio buttons on the upper right portion of this screen (accessed by double-clicking TSS on the state variable list):
+A user can choose which of these options is being specified using the radio buttons to the left of this screen (accessed by double-clicking TSS on the state variable list):

 If total suspended solids are chosen, AQUATOX will subtract phytoplankton and detritus loadings from the TSS loadings to estimate the inorganic solids loadings, therefore, care should be taken to use synoptic TSS and nutrient time series.